flokk.

 Residenz Munich and the Treasury

 The former royal palace of the Wittelsbach dynasty contains 130 rooms and a treasury full of crowns, swords, and jeweled curiosities that feel like props from a fairy tale.
-The Treasury is the highest
+The Treasury is the highest-payoff stop for kids and takes about 45 minutes at a relaxed pace.

 culture